-- Integrity: Ensure that data is not tampered or altered by unauthorized users.
+- Integrity: Ensure that data is not tampered with or altered by unauthorized users.

-- Availability: Ensure that systems and data are available to authorized users only when they need it.
+- Availability: Ensure that systems and data are available to authorized users only when needed.

 These three core pillars should serve as a guide when thinking about security in web applications.
 When starting the design of a new application or refactoring an existing application, you can consider these three core pillars by asking these questions: